 These are just a few examples of the many Blues Traveler songs where John Popper’s harmonica playing is a standout feature.
 His playing style is known for being fast, complex, and expressive, and has influenced many other harmonica players in the blues and rock genres.

 4. John Lennon

-He had a toy harmonica as a kid and got good enough on it that a bus driver, upon hearing him play, gave the boy a professional-grade instrument out of the lost and found.
+As a child, he had a toy harmonica and got good enough on it that a bus driver, upon hearing him play, gave him a professional-grade instrument out of the lost and found.
 Lennon continued to play and got quite good at it.
 He went on and gained worldwide recognition as a founding member of the Beatles.

 5. Big Mama Thornton

 Born Willie Mae Thornton in 1926, Big Mama Thornton was a blues singer and songwriter known for her powerful voice and bold stage presence.
 While she was primarily a vocalist, she was also a multi-instrumentalist and played several instruments, including the harmonica.

 Thornton’s most famous song, “Hound Dog,” which was later famously covered by Elvis Presley, features her playing the harmonica.
 The song, which she co-wrote with Mike Stoller and Jerry Leiber, became a hit in 1953 and helped establish her as one of the leading blues artists of her time.